Mayeu/mayeu.me/_posts/2018-09-24-cleaning-unused-docker-data.md

 itself is decomposed as: `date -d <time description> <time format>`, where `+%s` is the format to get a timestamp.
 You can check `man date` for more info.

-And voilà :smiley: I rarely need the cache to be older than a month on my laptop (and one month is already pretty conservative, but that's because I rarely have a good internet so I cache as much as I can).
+And voilà 🙂 I rarely need the cache to be older than a month on my laptop (and one month is already pretty conservative, but that's because I rarely have a good internet so I cache as much as I can).